Kevin McKenzie (American football)

-Kevin Eugene McKenzie (born September 20, 1975) is a former American football wide receiver in the National Football League and Arena Football League.
+Kevin Eugene McKenzie (born September 20, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 1998.
-He played college football at Washington State.
+He played college football for the Washington State Cougars.

 McKenzie also played for the Miami Dolphins, Florida Bobcats, San Jose SaberCats, Colorado Crush and Arizona Rattlers.

-High school and collegiate football
+Early life and college

 Born in Los Angeles, California, McKenzie went to Woodrow Wilson high school in Long Beach and played college football at Washington State University.
 He received a B.A. degree from Washington State and went on to complete an A.A. degree in physical education in California.

-Life after football

-McKenzie became an AAAISMA certified personal trainer in 2008.
-His fitness brand, Fit Squad, launched in 2016.
-He is also a little league coach and runs speed and agility programs for athletes.
-He volunteers with the ARCH foundation for children with down syndrome and the Ed MacCaffery "Dare to Play" football camp at Valor high.